kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/injected_vote_residmap.jpg" description="Figure 5: The same analysis as Figure 3, except with 10,000 added votes in Miami, Detroit, and Cleveland.
 Miami is a clear outlier, while Cleveland and Detroit are less obvious.
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/injected_vote_residmap.tiff?raw=true" %}

-The results are interesting- Miami clearly shows up as an outlier but Detroit and Cleveland (although red) are not highlighted the same way.
+The results are interesting- Miami clearly shows up as an outlier but Detroit and Cleveland (although red) are not highlighted as strongly.
 I suspect that training the neural net again would give slightly different results that might highlight these counties better or worse- but the point is that the neural net is at least moderately sensitive to vote-hacking.
 It is much more sensitive, for instance, than using the change from 2012 as the model:

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/injected_vote_change.jpg" description="Figure 6: The same analysis as Figure 5, except using the votes from 2012 as the model, instead of the neural net prediction.
 The extra 10,000 votes in three counties are peanuts compared with the large changes that are present across the entire map.
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/injected_vote_change.tiff?raw=true" %}

+The extra votes are completely invisible in Figure 6 because they are overwhelmed by the overall changes from 2012 to 2016.
 Conclusion: using a neural net to look for vote-hacking isn't perfect, but it's not terrible either.

 ## What if vote machines weren't hacked, but voter registrations were?
 So far, I've only looked at half the story- what if no votes were changed, but voter registrations were tampered with?
-If enough people were prevented from voting in the right areas, that would be enough to change the results, while remaining invisible to the analysis presented above.
+If enough people were prevented from voting in the right areas (by deleting their voter registration, for instance), that would be enough to change the results, while remaining invisible to the analysis presented above.

 I ran the neural net again, but this time looking at voting turnout, which was calculated as the number of votes divided by the number of people aged 18+.
 This isn't a perfect definition because there are some groups (e.g. convicted felons) who might be unable to vote despite being over the age of 18- my guess is those groups make up a small fraction of the population.